downloadable Word document of the Center for the Humanities By-laws (as of July 2023)

 - Any member of the Center may request that the committee go into executive session on any matter; the motion is not debatable.
 If a majority of the members present approve the motion, nonmembers will be excluded from that discussion.

-- Any member may designate a proxy for one meeting, who must be a member of the constituency to be represented.
-The dean of LCAS must approve the proxy before the actual meeting.
+- Any member of the steering committee may designate a proxy for one meeting, who must be a member of the constituency to be represented.

-- All members of the University community have the right to attend meetings of the committee.
-They may not address the committee without recognition by the presiding officer.
+- All members of the University community have the right to attend meetings of the steering committee.
+They may not address the committee without recognition by the director.
 Recognition at any point does not grant nor imply a general right to participate.

-- Should the chair of the Center be unable to attend a meeting of the council, he or she must appoint a presiding officer, normally the secretary, for that meeting.
+- Should the director be unable to attend a meeting of the council, the LCAS dean must appoint a presiding officer for that meeting.

 - The bylaws of the committee as described in the present section, numbered six and entitled "Conduct of Meeting," may be suspended by a vote of two-thirds of the members present.